WHAT’S IMPORTANT TO ME AS A PATIENT WITH NEUROPATHY

 OK – I am an NHS patient, so I should be used to the production line.
 I’ve learned when the production line lands me in a doctor’s consulting room, to grab the opportunity and get my needs in first.
 If you suspect you have Neuropathy, take with you print-outs from a reputable website showing what Neuropathy/Peripheral Neuropathy is.
 You would be surprised to know how many NHS staff will pretend they know nothing about the condition; I suspect this is because they don’t have the time to treat us properly.

 We are often fobbed off with “no-one else has reported this”.
-It has taken years, but at last the NHS recognises Neuropathy as a long-term side effect from treatment – but is often unsure how to treat it
+That’s a myth, but at last the NHS recognises Neuropathy as a long-term side effect from treatment – but is often unsure how to treat it

-It took me years to get my British Oncologist to acknowledge that Neuropathy was a recognised side effect in other countries.
-Eventually, I transferred myself to King’s College Hospital, because they admitted the condition existed.
-And yes,as a patient you have the right to change consultants, but not many people know this.
+It took me years to get my British Oncologist to acknowledge that Neuropathy was a recognised side effect of cancer treatment.
+Eventually, I transferred myself to King’s College Hospital, in London, because they admitted the condition existed.
+As a patient you have the right to change consultants, but not many people know this.

 Lack of consultation time denies us proper care